paulahemsi/cub3d/README.md

 * I got lost and completly stuck while trying to study(~4 days that seem an eternity)
 * step by step list from raycasting process (~1 day)
 * 3d wall renderization and wall colisions implementation (~5 days)
-* fixing minor problems, adding bônus features and implementing 'save bmp' (~4 days)
+* fixing minor problems, adding bônus and extra features and implementing 'save bmp' (~4 days)
 * Refactoring the code (~2 days)
-* Implementing walls' textures
+* Implementing walls' textures (~4 days)

 for more details, read the [work diary](#work_diary)